Wilderness canoeing and kayaking in the Malingsbo-Kloten Nature Reserve in Sweden

 There is no entrance fee to the Malingsbo-Kloten Nature Reserve or charges for tent camping at the rest areas or at other places along the canoe trails.

 The wilderness offers river paddling along narrow waterways without flowing currents, making it possible to paddle in both directions and in circles.
 At some points, the river gets bigger in beautiful wilderness archipelagos, with many untouched islands.
 The paddling in the nature reserve suits children and beginners and the fishing is excellent.
 The fish that can be caught here include: brown trout, rainbow trout, pike and perch.
 Read about fishing >>

 The nature reserve is recommended for a real wilderness and wildlife experience.
 The canoe trails offer nice canoe trips up to 1.5 weeks long.
 The Canoe Center is located in the heart of the reserve in the small village, Kloten, between Skinnskatteberg and Kopparberg (along road 233).
 Road description >>

 Canoeing and kayaking recommendations

 Excursions lasting 1-5 days: Start paddling at the Canoe Center in Kloten and paddle north along the narrow stretches in Långvattnet.
 Take a left at the fork in the waterway and find your own way among the islands and bays of the Korslången archipelago.
 Paddle up to Bredsjön and down to Sörsjön.
-On your way back, you can extend your trip by paddling up to the small village, Nyfors.
+On your way back, you paddle on a 5 days excursions north from the divide.
 On longer trips it is recommended to follow the shoreline and make a round trip along the explained route.

 Excursions lasting 1-2 days: Start the paddling at the Canoe Center in Kloten and paddle south among big and small islands in the archipelago lake, Klotensjön.
 It is recommended to follow the shoreline and make a round trip.